MartinGbz/ZK-whiteboard/README.md

 # ZK-whiteboard

-## Express yourself freely & anonymously without bots spamming.
+## Express yourself freely & anonymously without bots spamming

 ZK-whiteboard is a space where each member of a specific group can post a single message.
 Messages are anonymous.